 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Twitter, and Rite Aid, Compass, and Polished and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Twitter, Inc. (NYSE: TWTR), Rite Aid Corporation (NYSE: RAD), Compass Minerals International, Inc. (NYSE: CMP), and Polished.com, Inc. (NYSEAmerican: POL).
+NEW YORK, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Twitter, Inc. TWTR, Rite Aid Corporation RAD, Compass Minerals International, Inc. CMP, and Polished.com, Inc. POL.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 13, 2022 – October 4, 2022